gogetdata/ggd-cli/README.md

 # ggd-cli

-The command-line interface to GGD
+The command-line interface to GGD.
+Build and check recipes.

 ### Installation